develHector/PML/CP1_PracticalMachineLearning.md

 - Linear Discriminant Analysis **lda** produced high accuracy, low p-value of rejection, and quite fast to train.
 - Stochastic Gradient Boosting **gbm** produced great accuracy and low p-value of rejection, but really slow to train.
 - The Basic Random Forest one **rf** also high accuracy but also quite slow.
-- The one I liked the most was the **treebag** CART, which ended up being accurate, fast and low error prone.
+- The one I liked the most was the **treebag** CART, which ended up being accurate.

+###1.4 Method Selection###

+Was not an easy task, but I found **treebag** CART accurate, fast and low error prone, as much as other ones, but I decided for this one based on the comparison with the others I evaluated.
+After some recursion testing, I found **lda** to be as well suited for the case, but I was not completely clear on it's internals, reason why I decided to stick with **treebag**.

 The situation with **treebag** is that it demands cross validation as its nature calls for increased over-fitting possibilities and even bias extension or conservation instead of good accuracy.